Apoo711/obsidian-3d-graph/README.md

 4. Open your vault's plugin folder by clicking the small folder icon next to "Installed plugins".

-5. Create a new folder named `3d-graph-plugin`.
+5. Create a new folder named `new-3d-graph`.

-6. Copy the downloaded `main.js` and `manifest.json` files into this new folder.
+6. Copy the downloaded `main.js`, `manifest.json`, and `styles.css` files into this new folder.

 7. Go back to Obsidian's "Community plugins" settings and click the refresh button.

-8. Enable "3D Graph Plugin".
+8. Enable "New 3D Graph".

 Once enabled, you can open the 3D Graph from the ribbon icon on the left sidebar or by using the Command Palette (`Ctrl/Cmd + P` and typing "Open 3D Graph").